unitejs/cli/README.md

 # Documentation

-In depth documentation can be found on the web site at [http://unitejs.com/#/documentation](http://unitejs.com/#/documentation)
+In depth CLI documentation can be found on the web site at [http://unitejs.com/#/cli](http://unitejs.com/#/cli)

 # Generator